Skip to main content

 Staying Safe While Working Alone

+It is estimated that there are up to eight million people in the UK who work alone, making up approximately 20% of the entire UK working population.
 Under the UK’s Management of Health and Safety at Work Regulations, employers must ensure they mitigate risks to lone workers.
-This can be done by properly preparing staff for the potential dangers associated with working alone, and skills to protect themselves.
+This can be done by properly preparing staff for the potential dangers associated with working alone and teaching them the appropriate skills to protect themselves with online maritime training from VIRSEC.

 The Health and Safety Executive (HSE) defines lone workers as ‘those who work by themselves without close or direct supervision’.
 This includes those who work: